x40-Community/Cura_for_Weedo_X40_PRO/README.md

 ## Information
-Starting with the version for Cura 5.3, the configuration can be used with all Weedo X40 and Weedo X40 PRO variants.
+Starting with the version for Cura 5.3, the configuration can be used with all Weedo X40 and Weedo X40 PRO Firmware variants.
 In the older versions, the configuration is matched to the X40 PRO firmware.

 ## Install
 Download the Zip-file from the github server.
 The zip file for Cura 4.12 / 4.13 / 5.0.0 can only be used with Cura 4.12.X / 4.13.X / 5.0.0.
 So make sure you have the right version!
 Unzip the zip file and look for the resources directory.